WHY SPF30 IS THE NEW SPF50

 Health Risks Associated With High SPF Sunscreens

 High SPF products may come with significant health risks, since the concentration of UV-filtering chemicals is much higher than in products with lower SPF values.
 Some of the ingredients used in SPF 50 products have been linked to tissue damage and hormone disruption, while others can trigger allergic skin reactions.
-If high SPF products actually offered better protection than those with lower SPF values, the higher exposure to potentially harmful chemicals could have been worth it.
-But so far research has shown that this is not the case.
-Therefore it makes a whole lot of sense to choose a sunscreen with a lower SPF that will protect you from 97% of UVB rays, but has the ability to shield you from harmful UVA rays also.
+Since high SPF products compared to SPF 30 and lower, have not been shown to provide significantly more sun protection, the higher exposure to potentially harmful chemicals does not seem to be worth it.
+Therefore it makes a whole lot of sense to choose a sunscreen with a lower SPF that will protect you from 97% of UVB rays, and has the ability to shield you from harmful UVA rays also.

 High SPF Sunscreens And The Environment

 Since an SPF value above 30 can only be achieved through either adding chemicals to the formula or by using Titanium Dioxide and/or Nano Zinc Oxide (both of which are not as safe for the environment and the skin as Non-Nano Zinc Oxide), high-SPF sunscreens don’t only have the aspect of harming human health, but can also be a threat to the environment.
 When sunscreen is applied and you go swimming in the ocean or you take a shower, it washes off your skin and ends up in your surroundings.
 This for example could be coral reefs, on your summer vacation at the beach, threatening their health by bleaching their tissue and endangering the integrity of ocean life.
 Keep in mind that waste water ends up in the environment also and therefore the chemicals within.